2shady4u/godot-sqlite/README.md

 - Boolean success = **open_db()**

     Open a new database connection.
-Multiple concurrently open connections to the same database are possible, but **only one can have read-write access**, the rest should be opened in read-only mode as defined by the `read_only`-property.
+Multiple concurrently open connections to the same database are possible.

 - Boolean success = **close_db()**